AdobeDocs/analytics-learn.en/help/analysis-workspace/calendar-and-date-ranges/date-comparisons-in-analysis-workspace.md

 ---
 title: Date Comparisons in Analysis Workspace
-description: In this video, we we will show you how to leverage two date comparison features in freeform tables - 'add time period column' and 'compare time periods.'
+description: In this video, you will learn how to leverage two date comparison features in freeform tables - 'add time period column' and 'compare time periods.'
 feature: Date Ranges
 thumbnail: 23985.jpg
 kt: 2011